PAY RANGE: 19

 PRINTING SERVICES SUPERVISOR

-This is technical work supervising a small unit engaged in diverse offset printing and duplicating of various documents for departmental or City client agencies' use on a routine or emergency basis.
-An employee in this class reviews requests for offset printing and duplicating, plans production schedules, performs the more complex pre‑production tasks and assigns and inspects the work of subordinate printing press operators and may assist in coordinating the work activities of other units within the Records Department as directed by an administrative superior.
+This is technical work supervising a small unit engaged in diverse reprographic services that include offset and photographic printing and duplication.
+Services are provided for City departments or agencies on a routine or emergency basis.
+An employee in this class reviews requests for offset printing and duplicating, plans production schedules, performs the more complex pre‑production tasks, assigns and inspects the work of subordinate printing press operators and may assist in coordinating the work activities of other units within the Records Department as directed by an administrative superior.
 Assignments include maintaining the electronic forms catalog, operating camera equipment and making minor repairs on printing and duplicating equipment.
-Contact with departmental or City client agency officials in order to determine priorities, dates for work completion, standards and methods of reproduction, is a significant aspect of the work.
+Contact with departmental or City client agency officials in order to determine priorities, dates for work completion, standards and methods of reproduction is a significant aspect of the work.
 Work is performed under the supervision of an administrative superior and involves physical exertion, contact with printing and cleaning solutions and exposure to a noisy environment.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)